aster-fung/aster-fung/README.md

 # Hi there!
-I am Aster ✨
+This is Aster ✨

 <br>

 About me:
-* 🎵⌨️📚
-* I enjoy learning 🔬 biology ➔🧬bioinformatics ➔ 🖥️ data science ➔ deep learning
+* I enjoy learning 🔬 cell biology & microbiology ➔🧬bioinformatics ➔ 🖥️ data science & deep learning
-* Ask me about anything <a href="https://github.com/aster-fung/aster-fung/issues">here</a>
+* Contact me at <a href="https://github.com/aster-fung/aster-fung/issues">here</a>

-> *He, who has a "why" to live for, can bear with almost any "how"*
+> *He, who has a "why" to live for, can bear with almost any "how" -- Nietzsche*